Analysis | What’s Being Done to Limit the Spread of the China Virus

 Isolation

 Isolation is a tricky issue because it’s unclear how well it works or if it’s been put in place quickly enough.
 The most critical time for isolation is when an infected person sheds the virus, essentially putting it out into the world.
 Scientists believe the virus is spread primarily through droplets that could be emitted by an infected person’s cough and transferred to their hands or surfaces and objects.
 There’s a theoretical risk that it could spread through fine aerosol particles and feces.
+Some of the most vulnerable people are the health care workers caring for seriously ill patients; 15 cases occurred among workers at one hospital in Wuhan.
 Chinese authorities have said it’s possible people who are still incubating the virus and show no symptoms may spread it.
-One such case emerged in Germany linked to a company training event that was attended by an employee visiting from China who had no symptoms of disease during her stay.
-There have been cases reported where the virus has spread along a four-person chain, indicating that it’s more transmissible than earlier thought.
-Some of the most vulnerable people are the health care workers caring for seriously ill patients; 15 cases occurred among workers at a single hospital in Wuhan.
+One apparent case in Germany was undermined later by new evidence, but there have been other reports in China, including that of a seemingly healthy 10-year-old boy who apparently passed it to family members.
+Even if there are rare instances of asymptomatic transmission, however, it’s unlikely to become a major factor in the spread, Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases in the U.S., said on Jan.
+28.

 Travel restrictions